donaldsonlab/DonaldsonDLC/RC_DeepLabCut_Instructions.md

 </p>

-## Create a Remote Desktop
+### Create a Remote Desktop

-After logging in, select "Remote Desktop" from the list of services in the left sidebar.
+Select "Remote Desktop" from the list of services in the left sidebar.
 (Other custom services may be configured for you as well.)